About Jeffrey

 As a capstone to his final season as music director of LACO, Kahane curated a three-week festival, “Lift Every Voice,” to celebrate the parallel achievements of composer Kurt Weill and Rabbi Joachim Prinz, who both fled Nazi Germany and became champions of the cause of civil rights in the US.
 The festival opened with a free concert of choral music at one of Southern California’s largest Black churches, where members of LACO played side-by-side with the Los Angeles Inner City Youth Orchestra.
 The choirs for the concert came from a church, a university, a synagogue and a Muslim elementary school.
 Among the festival’s other offerings, Kahane conducted Bruce Adolphe’s new violin concerto, I Will Not Remain Silent, which was composed in part as a tribute to Rabbi Prinz, and led the first Los Angeles performances in 67 years of Kurt Weill’s 1949 Broadway opera about apartheid, Lost in the Stars.

-Continuing his pursuit of a lifelong passion for the study of languages, Kahane went back to school in 2009 to study ancient Greek and Latin, earning a Master’s degree in Classics in 2011 from the University of Colorado at Boulder.
+Continuing his pursuit of a lifelong passion for the study of languages and literature, Kahane went back to school in 2009 to study ancient Greek and Latin, earning a Master’s degree in Classics in 2011 from the University of Colorado at Boulder.
 He is currently pursuing a PhD in Classics at the University of Southern California.
+He is fluent in several modern languages and has seriously studied a number of others.

-When not on the road, he teaches a small class of gifted pianists and coaches chamber music at the University of Southern California’s Thornton School of Music, and occasionally guest conducts the USC Thornton Symphony.
+Kahane teaches a small class of gifted pianists, coaches chamber music, and occasionally teaches academic courses at the University of Southern California’s Thornton School of Music, and occasionally guest conducts the USC Thornton Symphony.
 In cooperation with the USC Classics department, he recently developed and co-taught a general education course for undergraduates exploring the connections between classical music and ancient classical literature.

 Inquiries